bgmulinari/B1SLayer/README.md

 var newAttachment = await serviceLayer.PostAttachmentAsync(@"C:\files\myfile.pdf");

 // Batch requests!
-Performs multiple operations in SAP in a single HTTP request var batchRequests = new BatchRequest[]
+Performs multiple operations in SAP in a single HTTP request var batchRequests = new SLBatchRequest[]
 {
-    new BatchRequest(HttpMethod.Post, // HTTP method
+    new SLBatchRequest(HttpMethod.Post, // HTTP method
         "BusinessPartners", // resource
         new { CardCode = "C00001", CardName = "I'm a new BP" } // object to be sent as the JSON body ),
-    new BatchRequest(HttpMethod.Patch,
+    new SLBatchRequest(HttpMethod.Patch,
         "BusinessPartners('C00001')",
         new { CardName = "This is my updated name" }
     ),
-    new BatchRequest(HttpMethod.Delete,
+    new SLBatchRequest(HttpMethod.Delete,
         "BusinessPartners('C00001')"
     )
 };